-PyDev is a third party plug-in for Eclipse which is an integrated development environment developed for scientific programing in Python.
+PyDev is a third-party plug-in for Eclipse which is an integrated development environment developed for scientific programing in Python.
 It offers features such as code analysis, graphical debugging, code refactoring, etc.

-Download Wing package from here
+Download Wing package from here:

-Thonny is a simple IDE specially designed for beginners.
+Thonny is a simple IDE especially designed for beginners.
 It has simple and easy use user interface with some basic features like debugger, code completion, etc. Thonny comes loaded with Python 3.6 built out of the box which requires simple installer to get started with Python programming.